hiveot/hub.capnp/README.md

 ### System Requirements

-Unless the Hub is provided as part of an appliance, it needs to be installed on a computer.
-It is recommended to use a dedicated linux computer for this.

-For home users a raspberry pi 2+ will be powerful enough to run the Hub and simple plugins.
+It is recommended to use a dedicated linux computer for installing the Hub and its plugins.
+For home users a raspberry pi 2+ will be sufficient to run the Hub and most plugins.
 For industrial or automotive usage a dedicated embedded computer system is recommended.

-The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU as found on a PI2.
+The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

 ### Install From Package Manager